Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 return f"Hello, {name}!"

-greet("Alice") # The IDE auto-completes the argument and return types
+greet("Alice") # IDE auto-completes argument and return types

-Type hints act as lightweight documentation within the code.
-Developers can understand a function’s behavior from the type information without consulting external documentation.
+Type hints serve as lightweight documentation embedded in code.
+Developers can understand function behavior based on type information without referring to external documentation.

 Limitations of Type Hints